-The Beaverhead Range is covered in the book on pages 319 to 331.
-All Beaverhead Range peaks covered on this website can be found at this link: Beaverhead Range Updates.
+The Beaverhead Range is covered on Pages 319-331 of the book.
+Please note that grizzly bears have been spotted in this range.
+All of the Beaverhead Range peaks covered by this website can be found at this link: Beaverhead Range Updates.

-While the highest point in the range is found completely in Montana many of the range’s peaks offer outstanding climbs.
-Freeman Peak, Eighteenmile Peak and Italian Peak are my three favorites but there is still a lot of the range I have not explored with challenging summits like North Doublet, Conical Top, Huhs Horn and Scott Peak, the highest Idaho Beaverhead Peak.
-The range is covered in the book on pages 319 to 331.
+While the highest point in the range is found completely in Montana, many of the range’s peaks offer outstanding climbs.
+Freeman Peak, Eighteenmile Peak, and Italian Peak are my three favorites.
+There are many other challenging summits like the Red Conglomerate Peaks, Conical Top, Huhs Horn, and Scott Peak (the highest Idaho Beaverhead) to explore.

 The South Beaverheads are the southernmost of the Beaverhead Mountains in Idaho.
 They include all of the Beaverhead Mountains that are located from Italian Peak east to Monida Pass.
 They also include the Beaverhead Mountains that lie south of the Continental Divide from its elbow turn near Italian Peak to Monida Pass.
 While some of the South Beaverheads lie on the Continental Divide, most lie SOUTH of the Continental Divide, which is unusual because the Divide is typically running in a Southeast-to-Northwest direction.